Todd Hendricks: Professional career

-Hendricks went unsigned after NFL tryouts.
-On December 28, 1992, Hendricks signed a Professional sports contract in the Austrian Football League for the AFC Rangers of Vienna, Austria.
+Hendricks went undrafted and was unsigned after NFL tryouts.
+On December 28, 1992, Hendricks signed a Professional sports contract in the Austrian Football League (AFL) for the AFC Rangers of Vienna, Austria.
 He played all or parts of six seasons - 1993, 1995-1997, 2000,2002 - for the AFC Rangers, reaching the Austrian Football League playoffs semi final four times, as well as the European Football League 1996 Eurobowl tournament playoffs.

 In 1995, Hendricks was honored as Austrian Football League MVP and Offensive Player of the Year.
 Hendricks scored a league record 20 touchdowns (14 receiving and 6 rushing) that season in eight games.
 He was named All Europe by the European Federation of American Football after the 1995, 1996, and 1997 seasons.
 He averaged 167 all purpose yards and over two touchdowns per game in his career in Europe, and is considered one of the all time greats to play in Austrian Football League and Europe.

 In 1999, Hendricks played for the St Paul Pigs in Minnesota.
 Hendricks led the team in rushing and led the league in yards per reception, while also finishing second in the league in receiving touchdowns.
 He helped the Pigs to an undefeated season and won the league championship.
 Hendricks was named to the Mid America League and AFA all star teams.
 The Pigs franchise folded after its only season.

 The next season, 2000, Hendricks returned to Europe and again played for the Rangers in the Austrian Football League and was named to the league all star team.

 In 2008, Hendricks played and coached the last three games of the season for the Vienna Knights in Austria.

 In 2009, Hendricks signed with the Bern Grizzlies of Switzerland's top level Nationalliga A (American football).
 Hendricks ruptured his Achilles' tendon ending his season early in the fifth game.
 Hendricks had scored eight touchdowns before the injury.

 In 2010, he came back from the injury signing to play and coach with the Thun Tigers of Switzerland.
 Hendricks accounted for 19 total touchdowns in his final season as a player.

 Hendricks was inducted to the US National Minor league football (gridiron) Hall of Fame in 2004.
 He has helped promote the game in the USA and Europe at schools, camps, and clinics.

 Coaching

 Hendricks has coached in the US and Europe.
-He has a record of 91-35-1 and four championships as a head coach at Wabasso High School 2002-2004, Alexandria Mustangs, Bern Grizzlies in Switzerland, and Terni Steelers, Viterbo Pitbulls in Italy.
-He has also served as an assistant coach or coordinator at Osakis High School, Kimball High School, ACGC High School, Ridgewater College, Augsburg University, Thun Tigers in Switzerland and AFC Rangers in Austria.
+He has a head coach record of 91 wins, 35 loss, 1 tie and four championships for Wabasso High School 2002-2004, Alexandria Mustangs, Bern Grizzlies in Switzerland, and Terni Steelers, Viterbo Pitbulls in Italy.
+He has also served twenty seasons as an assistant coach or coordinator at Osakis High School, Kimball High School, ACGC High School, Ridgewater College, Augsburg University, Thun Tigers in Switzerland, Cineplexx Blue Devils and AFC Rangers in Austria.

-In 2021, Hendricks was an assistant football coach at North Dakota State College of Science.
-He is currently an assistant coach at West Central Area High School.
+In 2021, Hendricks was an assistant football coach at North Dakota State College of Science winning their first conference title in 22 years.